-Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees, as appropriate.
-In 1998, the Compensation Committee formed a Non-Officer Stock Option Committee, currently composed of Dr. Hacksell, to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
+As part of its engagement, FW Cook was requested by the Compensation Committee to develop a comparative group of companies and to perform analyses of competitive performance and compensation levels for that group.
+At the request of the Compensation Committee, FW Cook also conducted interviews with certain members of the Compensation Committee and senior management to learn more about the Company's business operations and strategy, key performance metrics and strategic goals, as well as the labor markets in which the Company competes.
+FW Cook ultimately developed recommendations that were presented to the Compensation Committee recommended that the Board of Directors approve the modified recommendations of FW Cook.
+These modified recommendations are discussed in the Compensation Discussion and Analysis section of this proxy statement composed of Dr. Hacksell, to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
 The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Compensation Committee.
-Specific authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, this subcommittee may not grant options to acquire more than an aggregate of 150,000 shares per quarter or 25,000 shares per employee.
+Specific authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, this subcommittee may not grant options to acquire more than an aggregate of 300,000 shares per quarter or 50,000 shares per employee.
 Typically, as part of its oversight function, the Compensation Committee will review on a quarterly basis the list of grants made by the subcommittee.